From Sanders to Sauce, NFL Draft fashion is changing with the times - ExBulletin

 HOUSTON (AP) Deion Sanders became the NFL’s first fashion icon by accessorizing a black and white tracksuit with piles of sparkling gold jewelry and dark shades when he took the call from the Atlanta Falcons before until they selected him fifth overall in 1989.

-As memorable as Sanders’ swag remains, wearing a tracksuit on draft night or the denim shorts worn by Brett Favre would be scoffed today with top players coming together for a televised event that has become as much a parade as an event. jock.
+As memorable as Sanders’ draft swag remains, wearing a tracksuit on draft night or the denim shorts Brett Favre wore would be mocked today with top players coming together for a televised event that has become as much a parade as it is a sporting event..

+As this year’s top prospects resume like quarterbacks Bryce Young, CJ Stroud and Anthony Richardson and defensive lineman Will Anderson Jr. prepare for the big nightwe look back at some of the most memorable draft night sets since the Sanders splash.

+Ray Lewis chose a flashy Versace look when the Ravens took him in the first round in 1996.
+The linebacker wore the designer’s silk shirt, belt and sunglasses with white pants as he helped pass from casual sleepwear to more sophisticated garments. looks.

 |